 I created my first web product in 2008.
 I did not code it myself but hacked it together using ExpressionEngine plugins (that was really the only thing I did good with this product).
-Since 2008 I’ve built, launched and run multiple products.
+Since 2008 I’ve built, launched and ran and sold multiple products.
 I have learned a thing or two about this process along the way.

 - don’t sweat the details (best code practices, unique UI design etc.)

-- keep the scope really small (and then even smaller too)
+- keep the scope really small (and then even smaller)

-- do your possible best on this really small scope
+- do this really small scope really, really good

 - leave out things you don’t need right away

 - don’t go for full test coverage (or add tests altogether)